beeware/beeware/docs/tutorial/tutorial-3.rst

   .. group-tab:: Linux

-    The output of the package step will slightly different dependig on your Linux distribution.
+    The output of the package step will be slightly different depending on your Linux distribution.
 If you're on a Debian-derived distribution, you'll see: